AURAK-Coding-Club/.github/profile/README.md

 ![](techtitans.gif)

 This is a semesterly competitive leaderboard set to foster student engagement in club activities.
-Top 3 ranks will be awarded Coding Club Tech Titan certificates from AURAK's Department of Computer Science & Engineering.
+Top 3 ranks will be awarded Coding Club Tech Titan certificates from the club.

 <details>
   <summary> Reward & Penalty System</summary>